kuyg0002/assignment_1/README.md

 ### Steps:

-* Create Azure Log Analytics Workspace: create a new workspace in Azure Log Analytics.
+* Create Azure Log Analytics Workspace: create a new workspace in Azure Log Analytics and Azure Monitor and then connect them our AKS cluster

+![A screenshot of a computer Description automatically generated](./Screenshots/3a0.png)

 ![A screenshot of a computer Description automatically generated](./Screenshots/3a.png)

-![A screenshot of a computer Description automatically generated](./Screenshots/3a.png)

 * Configure Syslog Server: Set up the syslog server to forward logs to Azure Log Analytics.

+![A screenshot of a computer Description automatically generated](./Screenshots/3b.png)

 ![A screenshot of a computer Description automatically generated](./Screenshots/3c.png)